 [Note: The Evercreech estate was also sold off at around this time, but the Thornbury estate passed to Anne Newman's descendents, the Newman-Toll family, who retained it until the 1930s.

-See below for information about the Manor House.
+See separate page for information about the Manor House.

 Fifehead Church; (see also photos below of Newman Chapel)